Sahil4505/project2/readme.md

-This is my first machine to git project
+This is my first machine to git proj
+Changed to